PowerDNS/pdns/docs/backends/generic-mysql.rst

 ``gmysql-dnssec``
 ^^^^^^^^^^^^^^^^^

 Enable DNSSEC processing for this backend.
-Default=no.
+Default: no.

 .. _setting-gmysql-innodb-read-committed:

 ``gmysql-innodb-read-committed``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the InnoDB READ-COMMITTED transaction isolation level.
-Default=yes.
+Default: yes.

 .. _setting-gmysql-timeout: